Fortinetics Book a call →

 CMMC Level 2 timeline: what 6 to 9 months actually looks like

-A month-by-month breakdown of a realistic CMMC Level 2 engagement — from kickoff through C3PAO assessment.
-Includes which activities happen in parallel, which are sequential, where timelines most commonly slip, and how the CMMC Phase 2 November 2026 deadline changes the math.
+A month-by-month breakdown of a realistic CMMC Level 2 engagement, from kickoff through C3PAO assessment.
+Includes which activities happen in parallel, which are sequential, where timelines most commonly slip, and what the July 2026 suspension of the CMMC Phase 2 transition changes about the math.

 Realistic CMMC Level 2 engagement timeline with parallel tracks Nine-month CMMC Level 2 engagement broken out into four parallel workstreams: Technical, Policy, Evidence, and Assessor coordination.
 Implementation dominates months two through five; evidence capture runs continuously as a byproduct of operations; C3PAO assessment fills the final six weeks.
 PLATE INS-01 · CMMC L2 · REALISTIC TIMELINE 9 MO. · 4 TRACKS · PARALLEL MO 01 MO 02 MO 03 MO 04 MO 05 MO 06 MO 07 MO 08 MO 09 TECHNICAL Boundary + architecture design Implementation Hardening POLICY Inventory current policies Draft + align to CMMC practices Approvals + publish EVIDENCE Evidence plan Continuous capture (as-byproduct) SSP + POA&M Dry run ASSESSOR Book slot C3PAO assessment Cert UNDERESTIMATED Continuous evidence First-time teams plan evidence as a sprint near the end.
 C3PAO expects it to have been captured continuously, with source traceability.
 Retrofitting months of evidence is where timelines slip by 4–8 weeks.